One journey, many pathways

 Studio 5, Melbourne Graduate School of Education, Level 5, 234 Queensberry Street, Carlton, Victoria 3010

-In 2019 Transitions will be a 3 day event in Melbourne focusing on the journey schools and teachers make as they reimagine and redevelop their learning spaces.
+In October 2019 Transitions was a 3 day event in Melbourne focusing on the journey schools and teachers make as they reimagine and redevelop their learning spaces.

 - What is involved in making the journey from traditional to innovative learning environments?